Warwick Road Primary School

 CURRICULUM

-In Nursery, we follow the Statutory Framework for the Early Years Foundation Stage (2021).
-Children learn through play.
+In Nursery, we follow the Statutory Framework for the Early Years Foundation Stage, which is broken down in different areas of learning.

 Areas of learning: